-Other than the employment agreements that our wholly-owned subsidiary, Pebble Services Inc. ("PSI"), had with Mr. Collier and currently has with Mr. Robertson, there is no written employment contract between the Company and the remaining NEOs.
-Messrs.
-Thiessen and Peters have agreements with HDSI and are seconded to the Company.
-Mr. Hodgson was seconded to the Company on a full-time basis based in Anchorage, Alaska, through a written employment contract with a wholly-owned US subsidiary of HDSI.
+Other than the employment agreements that our wholly-owned subsidiary, Pebble Services Inc. ("PSI"), had with Messrs.
+Shively and Fueg there is no written employment contract between the Company or its subsidiaries and the NEOs.
+However, Messrs.
+Thiessen, Peters and Hodgson have agreements with HDSI and are seconded to the Company.
+Mr. Hodgson was until February 2021 seconded to the Company on a full-time basis based in Anchorage, Alaska, through a written employment contract with a wholly-owned US subsidiary of HDSI.
 Each of Messrs.
-Thiessen and Hodgson have change of control agreements with the Company agreement by PSI, constructive dismissal by PSI or termination by the employee following the six month period after a change of control if the change of control results in the Company no longer owning any interest in the Pebble Project, Mr. Collier is entitled to receive an amount equal to two years annual base salary.
+Thiessen, Peters and Hodgson have change of control agreements with the Company.